Why is this so important?

-How can we make effective use of developments in the sphere of data & development.
-This is about new PME methodologies, data informed programming, and about digital technologies that enable civil society strategies and are secure and inclusive.
+How can we make effective use of developments in the sphere of data & development?
+This is about new PME methodologies, data-informed programming, and about digital technologies that enable civil society strategies and are secure and inclusive.

 Also a focus on joint learning of the Strategic Partnerships

-Partos supports the joint learning of The Strategic Partnerships, that are financed as part of the Subsidy Framework of the Strengthening of Civil Society policy of the Ministry (i.e. The Power of Voices, SDG-5 Fund and other civil society strengthening programmes).
+Partos supports the joint learning of The Strategic Partnerships, which are financed as part of the Subsidy Framework of the Strengthening of Civil Society policy of the Ministry (i.e. The Power of Voices, SDG-5 Fund and other civil society strengthening programmes).

 Partos finds it important to make the learning that takes place as part of these partnerships accessible to all Partos members.
 Therefore all activities are open to all Partos members.
 Non-members that are in the partnerships are also welcome to participate.